 In the vast majority of criminal cases, the responding police departments investigate the matter and take all necessary steps to initiate criminal proceedings when a crime has been committed.
 However, in some cases, the police simply make a report documenting the details of the complaint and refer the victim to the State’s Attorney’s Office.
 In most cases, this procedure is followed when the police feel there is insufficient evidence warranting an arrest.

 If the Assistant State’s Attorney is unable to file charges, a complete explanation will be given for the refusal along with advice regarding small claims court.
-Remember that the Assistant State’s Attorney is ethically precluded from acting as your attorney unless a criminal charge is filed.
-Walk-In Complaint hours are Tuesday, Thursday, and Friday at 121 N. Chicago Street in Joliet from 1:30 – 4:00 p.m. to anyone who has obtained a police report regarding a complaint.
+Walk-In Complaint hours are Tuesday, Thursday, and Friday at 57 N. Ottawa Street in Joliet from 1:30 – 4:00 p.m. to anyone who has obtained a police report regarding a complaint.

 Identity theft is the fastest growing crime in the nation today.
 It is affecting over half a million people each year costing millions of dollars in damage to credit ratings and savings accounts.
 You may be a victim of identity theft and not even know it.
 How easy do you think it is for someone to obtain your identity?
 A lot easier than you think!
 With the computer age upon us, there are hundreds of databases that collect and retain personal information about you.
 That information could include your buying habits, lifestyle activities, social security and driver’s license numbers, date of birth, phone number, home address, and profession.